 It is notable that the 200D has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The X30 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 200D vs Fujifilm X30

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Fujifilm X30?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.